websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/understanding-service-builder-generated-classes.md

 # Understanding and Extending Generated Classes

-Service Builder not only [generates tables for your entity](./generating-a-persistence-layer.md) but it also generates model, persistence, and service classes for it.
+Service Builder generates both [tables for your entity](./generating-a-persistence-layer.md) and model, persistence, and service classes for it.
 Here you'll examine generated classes for an entity called `W9B7Entry`.
 Then you'll extend the local service with a new method and invoke it.

 Get started by downloading and unzipping the example project: